How to Make Calabazas Dulces (Mexican Candied Pumpkin)

 HOW TO STORE AND REHEAT

-LOOKING FOR MORE SWEET INSPIRATION?
+LOOKING FOR MORE MEXICAN DESSERT RECIPES?

 Be sure to check out more of my paletassweets and desserts!
 A few of my other favorite fall postres include: